Secondary Education Courses

 This course provides prospective educators with a comprehensive understanding of curriculum design principles and practices in secondary education.
 Through a focus on backward design, standards alignment, and summative assessments, students will explore how to effectively plan, implement, and evaluate curriculum to enhance student learning outcomes.
 Field based experience required.
 Prerequisites: Minimum overall GPA of 2.50.

-SED 330 - Special Populations and Diverse Learners
+SED 330 - Differentiation for All Learners

 Hours: 3